TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 Note that the corresponding kaggle challenge is out of date now, and the techniques that won this challenge will not be as interesting for you to consider.
 For image classification, there are other challenges on kaggle that are more recent, and will be much more interesting to look at for finding useful techniques.

+You can download the image datasets from [here](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data) and the labels from [here](https://drive.switch.ch/index.php/s/UDMdgAxeYLSCzyU).

 ### Aims
 This project is broken down into three subtasks as follows.
 For this project it is not important how many of these you work on, if you focus on one task that will not be a problem.